Info for International Students

 3. Dental care

 Numbers 2 and 3 are automatically provided by the University.
-If you don’t want them, you’ll have to Opt Out, but you’ll have to have equal coverage to do this.
-You will need to purchase your own basic health care.
+If you don’t want them, you’ll have to Opt Out, but you’ll have to have equal coverage to do this and will need to purchase your own basic health care.

 The basic plan in BC is the Medical Services Plan (MSP).
-You’ll need to apply using the form on their website:
+You’ll need to apply using the form on their website.
+Unfortunately as international students you will have to pay $75/month for the MSP, however you can set this up to be automatically deducted from your bank account once you are signed up for the plan. =

 Your MSP health insurance will not take effect immediately; you must wait three months after your arrival before the insurance to take effect.
-Because being uninsured is potentially dangerous, there is a company that will offer you temporary insurance during this waiting period.
-The form is available on their website.
+Because being uninsured is potentially dangerous, you will be automatically signed up for Mandatory Temporary Medical Insurance (MTMI) through guard.me when you register for classes at UVic.